-Ask any martial artist who their martial arts heroes are, and we guarantee you that one of them is most likely to be Bruce Lee.
+Ask any martial artist, no matter if it’s a Muay Thai fighter, a BJJ player, or a judoka, who their martial arts heroes are, and we guarantee you that one of them is most likely to be Bruce Lee.
 Bruce Lee’s philosophies have served as inspiration for many martial artists over the years, encouraging them to train harder and smarter, pushing them to go beyond their limits each training session.

 We’ve already given you tips on how to train like Bruce Lee, but we’ve never shared how you can embrace these philosophies in your own martial arts journey.
 Today, Evolve Daily shares What All Martial Artists Need To Know, According To Bruce Lee:

 “Mistakes are always forgivable, if one has the courage to admit them.”